 - Outdoor activities

-2) If some gift ideas that are too specific, I won’t give an exact example.
-For example, if I write an Amusement park, I will not share a specific location, as it’s possible that you won’t have the activity near-by.
+2) If some gift ideas are too specific, I won’t give a precise example.
+For example, if I write an Amusement park, I will not share a particular location.

 3) Lastly, take into consideration that the price is possible to vary.
 This will mainly depend on the area you live in.